 In some cases, when all is said and done, you may have to face the painful reality that your soup, sauce, or stew can't be salvaged.
 Mistakes cost money, and cooking mistakes are no exception.
 But if you've learned from it, it's not a total loss.
 If nothing else, you'll have a great story about the cat and the box of salt.

-You'll also save your potatoes for something more enjoyable.
+You'll also be able to save your potatoes for something more enjoyable.